 Individual data sources also offer insights into your customers.
 These include social media and SEO management software, e-commerce and retail point of sale (POS) systems, and Google Analytics.
 These platforms will give you insights on customers who visit your website, engage with your brand on social media, and purchase your products or services.

-Create customer segments
+2. Create customer segments

 Next, you can create customer segments based on your data.
 Look for demographic and behavioral patterns in the data to determine how to segment your audience.
 Personalization engines and CDPs can combine and organize this data for you, or it can be done manually.

-Some examples of customer segments to use for personalized marketing include age groups, occupations, spending amount tiers, product interest categories, and date of the most recent purchase.
+Some examples of customer segments to use for marketing personalization include age groups, occupations, spending amount tiers, product interest categories, and date of the most recent purchase.
 Once you have your different customer segments set up, tailor your messaging and offers according to the qualities and characteristics of each segment.

-Segmentation is a planning tool for personalized marketing.
-To personalize content, you need to take it a step further.
-Personalized marketing takes customer segments and then individualizes content for the members of that segment.
 For example, a segment could be a group of customers who regularly purchase higher-priced items.
 To create personalized content for a customer in that segment, you could send an email with product recommendations for luxury items in their size.

 Personalized marketing examples